 Alstom's French employees can invest their savings resulting from profit-sharing, specific profit-sharing, or voluntary savings in the Group Savings Plan not invested in the Company securities or in a collective savings and retirement plan ("PERCO").
-This latter plan receives an

-Interests of the officers and employees in the share capital
+This latter plan receives an employer matching contribution from the Company in the maximum amount of €500 for every €1,500 contributed over the year.
+In 2017, the French employees contributed €5.8 million to the Group Savings Plan and €2.4 million to the PERCO savings plan.
+These contributions to the PERCO triggered an employer matching contribution of €1.1 million paid by Alstom.